 - Bubbles, froths, bubble-particle interactions

 - Flotation cell hydrodynamics, kinetics and scale-up

-The keynote lecture, "Developing a Flotation Model from First Principles", will be given by Prof. Roe-Hoan Yoon of Virginia Tech., USA.
+The keynote lecture, "Developing a Flotation Model from First Principles", was given by Prof. Roe-Hoan Yoon of Virginia Tech., USA.

 Prof. Yoon is a University Distinguished Professor at Virginia Tech, where he currently serves as Director of the Center for Advanced Separation Technologies.